 Vaginal bleeding during pregnancy may be the first warning sign of a miscarriage.
 However, about 20% of women have vaginal bleeding during the first 12 weeks of pregnancy, and less than half of them miscarry.
 And, 75% of women who have had three or four miscarriages will go on to have a successful pregnancy.

 If you are pregnant and bleeding vaginally, your health care provider will probably use an ultrasound to help assess whether your pregnancy is healthy.
 An ultrasound can help determine whether there is a fetal heartbeat and whether the amniotic sac that surrounds the fetus is normal.
-It can also help determine whether the pregnancy is ectopic (occurring outside the uterus, such as in one of the fallopian tubes) or whether you may have spontaneously aborted one fetus in a twins or triplets pregnancy.
+It can also tell whether the placenta is separating.
+An ultrasound will also help determine whether the pregnancy is ectopic (occurring outside the uterus, such as in one of the fallopian tubes) or whether you may have spontaneously aborted one fetus in a twins or triplets pregnancy.

 A blood test can determine whether pregnancy hormones are being produced.
 A complete blood count (CBC) may be done to determine the degree of blood loss, and several other tests may be done to rule out potential infection.
 Your health care provider may also perform a pelvic exam, looking for signs of miscarriage, including changes to the cervix and ruptured membranes.
 Your blood type will also be checked.
-If you are Rh negative and have miscarried, a shot will be recommended to help prevent problems in future pregnancies.
+If you are Rh negative and have miscarried, an injection of rho (D) immune globulin will be given to help prevent problems associated with incompatible blood types in future pregnancies.

 What Are the Treatments for Miscarriage?

 If your health care provider determines that you are at risk for a miscarriage, he or she may recommend that you stay in bed, restrict activity, and abstain from sexual intercourse until the signs are gone.
-Many health care providers recommend this kind of bed rest, although there is no scientific evidence that it will prevent a miscarriage.
+Some health care providers recommend this kind of bed rest, although there is no scientific evidence that it will prevent a miscarriage.
+It can also lead to increased risk for other health issues.
 More often than not, little can be done to stop a miscarriage.